com-lihaoyi/scalatags/Readme.md

 Functions
 ---------

 Many other templating systems define [incredibly](http://guides.rubyonrails.org/layouts_and_rendering.html#using-partials) [roundabout](http://jinja.pocoo.org/docs/templates/#macros) ways of creating re-usable parts of the template.
-In ScalaTags, we don't need to re-invent the wheel, because scala has these amazing things called *functions*:
+In ScalaTags, we don't need to re-invent the wheel, because Scala has these amazing things called *functions*:

     import scalatags.XTags._